evmos/docs/docs/protocol/evmos-cli/alternative-dbs.md

 To enable MemIAVL turn on the `memiavl.enable` config item in `app.toml`.
-MemIAVL only supports pruned node, the default configuration (`memiavl.snapshot-keep-recent=0`) is equivalent to `pruning=everything`, to support historical grpc query service, you should enable versionDB together with it.
+MemIAVL only supports pruned node, the default configuration (`memiavl.snapshot-keep-recent=0`) is equivalent to `pruning=everything`.
+To support historical grpc query services, you should enable versionDB together with it.
 If you need to support very old merkle proof generations, don't use memIAVL.

 The default MemIAVL section in `app.toml`: